CANADA STOCKS-TSX rises to near two-week high on bets Britain stays in EU

 Global equities and oil prices rose with the world watching as Britons voted in a referendum on whether to leave the EU, changing the face of Europe, or to stay.

-"Markets are betting the same way the bookies (bookmakers) are," said Paul Hand, managing director at RBC Capital Markets, who is optimistic that markets will adjust quickly whatever the outcome.

 Some of the most influential movers on the index were Canada's heavyweight banks.
-Royal Bank of Canada climbed 1.6 percent to C$79.69 and Toronto-Dominion Bank advanced 0.9 percent to C$56.66, while the overall financials group rose nearly 1 percent.
+Royal Bank of Canada climbed 1.5 percent to C$79.61 and Toronto-Dominion Bank advanced 1.2 percent to C$56.86, while the overall financials group rose 1.2 percent.

-Energy stocks rallied 2.9 percent, including a 4.1 percent jump in the shares of Suncor Energy Inc to C$36.20.
+Energy stocks rallied 1.8 percent, including a 2.2 percent gain for Suncor Energy Inc to C$35.55.

-Shares of BlackBerry Ltd rose 3.4 percent to C$8.92.
+Shares of BlackBerry Ltd rose 3.1 percent to C$8.90.
 The smartphone industry pioneer broke even in the first quarter, topping expectations, and forecast a smaller-than-expected annual loss, even as its revenue fell sharply.

-Planemaker Bombardier Inc said the Canadian province of Quebec agreed to invest $1 billion in its CSeries aircraft program.
+Planemaker Bombardier Inc said the Canadian province of Quebec agreed to invest $1 billion in its CSeries aircraft program, which has struggled with years of delays and cost overruns.
 Its shares rose 1.5 percent to C$1.98.

-A series of late opinion polls published over the last couple of days favored Britons voting in Thursday's referendum to stay in the European Union, and bookmakers' odds indicated a further shift toward the "Remain" camp, which boosted sterling.
+A series of late opinion polls favored Britons voting in Thursday's referendum to stay in the European Union, and bookmakers' odds indicated a further shift toward the "Remain" camp, which boosted sterling.

 Canadian equity fund managers say they have raised their exposure to domestic stocks over recent months because of improved confidence in the local market, while keeping a close eye on the risk that would be posed by Britain's withdrawal from the European Union.

-The materials group, which includes precious and base metals miners and fertilizer companies, was one of the two sectors that declined.
-It dipped 0.2 percent as gold stocks retreated.
+The materials group, which includes precious and base metals miners and fertilizer companies, added 0.6 percent, with the move higher restrained by losses for gold stocks.

-Goldcorp Inc fell 3.1 percent to C$22.46 as reduced demand for safe-haven assets weighed on gold.
-Spot gold hit a two-week low, retreating 0.6 percent.
-(Reporting by Fergal Smith; Editing by G Crosse and Sandra Maler)
+Goldcorp Inc fell 2.4 percent to C$22.63 as reduced demand for safe-haven assets weighed on gold.
+Spot gold dipped 0.2 percent after having hit an earlier two week low.
+(Reporting by Fergal Smith; editing by Jonathan Oatis, G Crosse)

 Jan 16 Stock futures pointed to a lower opening for Canada's main stock index on Monday as oil prices slipped, pressured by doubts that large oil producers will reduce production.